 Angola Prison

-Through a program facilitated by the nonprofit organization Lifeline Global, qualifying inmates at the maximum-security Louisiana State Penitentiary (also known as Angola Prison) are allowed to spend a few precious hours in person with their children, grandchildren, nieces and nephews during the Returning Hearts Celebration each May.
+Through a program facilitated by the nonprofit Lifeline Global, qualifying inmates at the maximum-security Louisiana State Penitentiary (Angola Prison) are allowed to spend a few hours in person with their children, grandchildren, nieces and nephews during the carnival-style Returning Hearts Celebration each May.

-Once the bloodiest prison in America, Angola is now home to a program that fosters reconciliation, responsibility and hope among its men, most of whom are serving life sentences, with the goal of breaking the cycle of incarceration within families.
-Lifeline operates in 58 prisons and jails in the United States and in eight prisons internationally.
+Once the bloodiest prison in America, Angola is now home to a faith-based program that fosters reconciliation, restoration and hope among its men, most of whom are serving life sentences, with the goal of breaking the generational cycle of incarceration.
+The night before RHC, Lifeline celebrates their accomplishments through a graduation ceremony in the prison’s chapel.
+Lifeline operates in 200 prisons and jails in the United States and in nine prisons internationally.

-In Louisiana, Sonya and her colleagues lead a media team, composed of university students, to share these stories through writing, photography and videography.
+In Louisiana, Sonya and her colleagues lead a media team of university students to share these stories through writing, photography and videography.
+She also serves as a photographer, writer and editor for the team.